 When students fear failure they can act out or freeze-not getting any of their work done.
 Even adults can suffer from this disabling need to be perfect, so it’s important to be nurturing rather than accusatory.
-Students need to feel as though your classroom is a safe place to take learning risks.
+Students need to feel as though their classroom is a safe place to take learning risks.
 When students lack self-confidence, your role should be to put them in situations where they will be successful to gain some confidence.

 Some students act out because they are dealing with cultural differences.
 This happens often with children coming from trauma situations.
 They will occasionally react to situations with violence, but knowing this can help diffuse potential situations before they arise.

 Students who thrive on power can be a challenge, especially if you engage in the power struggle.
 We’ve often found these students thrive in a situation where they can be in charge in a productive way.
 We often get these students to lead other students or younger students in such a way that we coach them into using all that power to be a good leader.
-Some leaders need a little more coaching than others, but generally these students learn to relinquish some of the power and start using it for good.
+Some leaders need a little more coaching than others, but generally, these students learn to relinquish some of the power and start using it for good.

 Relationships between your students also matter.
 They need to know they are a community.
 Want to learn more about how you can create a sense of agency in your classroom and teach your students to manage themselves?
 Check out this post: Creating a Sense of Agency.

 Make every child feel like they are your favourite.